 Convenient way of rendering per-vertex colored geometry in the scene graph

 The rendering of the scene graph happens internally in the QQuickWindow class, and there is no public API to access it.
 There are, however, a few places in the rendering pipeline where the user can attach application code.
-This can be used to add custom scene graph content or render raw OpenGL content.
+This can be used to add custom scene graph content or to insert arbitrary rendering commands by directly calling the graphics API (OpenGL, Vulkan, Metal, etc.) that is in use by the scene graph.
 The integration points are defined by the render loop.

-For detailed description of how the scene graph renderer for OpenGL works, see Qt Quick Scene Graph OpenGL Renderer.
+For detailed description of how the scene graph renderer works, see Qt Quick Scene Graph Default Renderer.

 On many configurations, the scene graph rendering will happen on a dedicated render thread.
 This is done to increase parallelism of multi-core processors and make better use of stall times such as waiting for a blocking swap buffer call.
 This offers significant performance improvements, but imposes certain restrictions on where and when interaction with the scene graph can happen.

-The following is a simple outline of how a frame gets composed with the threaded render loop.
+The following is a simple outline of how a frame gets rendered with the threaded render loop and OpenGL.
+The steps are the same with other graphics APIs as well, apart from the OpenGL context specifics.

 QQuickItem::update()to be called.
 This can be the result of for instance an animation or user input.
 An event is posted to the render thread to initiate a new frame.

-The threaded renderer is currently used by default on Windows with opengl32.dll, Linux with non-Mesa based drivers, macOS, mobile platforms, and Embedded Linux with EGLFS but
+The threaded renderer is currently used by default on Windows with Direct3D 11 and with OpenGL when using opengl32.dll, Linux excluding Mesa llvmpipe, macOS with Metal, mobile platforms, and Embedded Linux with EGLFS, and

-this is subject to change.
-It is possible to force use of the threaded renderer by setting
+with Vulkan regardless of the platform.
+All this may change in future releases.
+It is always possible to force use of the threaded renderer by setting

 QSG_RENDER_LOOP=threaded in the environment.

-The non-threaded render loop is currently used by default on Windows with ANGLE or a non-default opengl32 implementation and Linux with Mesa drivers.
+The non-threaded render loop is currently used by default on Windows with OpenGL when not using the system's standard opengl32.dll, macOS with OpenGL, and Linux with some drivers.
 For the latter this is mostly a precautionary measure, as not all combinations of OpenGL drivers and windowing systems have been tested.
-At the same time implementations like ANGLE or Mesa llvmpipe are not able to function properly with threaded rendering at all so not using threaded rendering is essential for these.

 Even when using the non-threaded render loop, you should write your code as if you are using the threaded renderer, as failing to do so will make the code non-portable.